sk31337/open-component-model/cli/docs/reference/ocm_get_component-version.md

 ### Options

 ```
-      --concurrency-limit int      maximum amount of parallel requests to the repository for resolving component versions (default 4)
       --display-mode enum          display mode can be used in combination with --recursive
                                      static: print the output once the complete component graph is discovered
                                      live (experimental): continuously updates the output to represent the current discovery state of the component graph